 There are a couple of steps you will need to perform to prepare to install Orchid Fusion VMS.

-- 1. You will need to install Java 8 before you install Fusion.
-Type each of the following commands, pressing Enter after each.
-(The screenshot that follows shows the initial command and the system response.) - sudo yum install java-1.8.0-openjdk
+- 1. You will need to install Java 17 before you install Fusion.
+Type each of the following commands, pressing Enter after each. - sudo yum install java-17-openjdk